Dangers of Emu Oil

 • Emu oil helps skin heal.

-To date, there are not documented reports of adverse reactions from topically use of emu oil.
-Nevertheless, it's recommended that all first-time users of emu oil try a small skin test to ensure there are no negative reactions before using the oil.
+However, I always recommend all first-time users of emu oil try a small skin test to ensure there are no negative reactions.

 Research References: